TheChronometris/odin-recipes/README.md

 This is a test site for The Odin Project.
-This will be used as an experiment to practice basic HTML elements, such as boilerplate set-up, proper use of headers, paragraphs, unordered lists, unordered lists, image linking, and relative address linking.
+This will be used as an experiment to practice basic HTML elements, such as boilerplate set-up, proper use of headers, paragraphs, ordered lists, unordered lists, image linking, and relative address linking.

 The idea of this site is to be a recipe website that links to multiple recipe pages within the repository,